PatrickHollweck/SRocket/docs/validation.md

 ### Preface

+Every piece of data you get from the client, has to be transmitted by a network, this means that your data is untyped.
-Since WebSockets are networks, everything transmitted by them becomes type-un-safe, so to counteract this SRocket provides you with two methods to validate and type your data.
+In a attempt to make your app more robust SRocket provides you with 2 Methods of validating your data.

+> Validation is completly optional.

 ### Validation Methods

-There are two main ways to validate data in SRocket.
-The one is model based so in prinziple you have a model for every event, which contains the data, and some optional but powerfull validation decorators.
-The other allows you to define some type and validation metadata in the ``` @RouteConfig ``` decorator.

-SRocket makes validation easy, you just have to give it the general layout of the data, and when it recieves the data, it will automatically validate the data, and then eighter call the 'on' method with the validated data, when the validation succeded, or the 'onValidationError' method when the validation failed.

-> Author note: In my opinion you should use model based validation, the trade-off is typesafety for verbosity, You can use parameter validation for quick routes and examples.
+SRocket makes validation easy, you define models ( data-classes ) for you data, and hand them to SRocket.
+Then evertime SRocket gets a message from the Client it, validates the data using the model, and if validation fails, it calls the ```onValidationError```
+Method on your route.
+Otherwise if validation succeeds, it calls the ```on``` Method on your Route with the validated data.

 1. Model based validation - [example](/validation?id=model-based-validation) - [Documentation page](/model-validation)
 	- Advantages
 		- Easy reuse with frontend
 		- Properties are class members and are easier to deal with.
 		- More declarative and typesafe validation via [validation decorators](https://www.npmjs.com/package/validator.ts)
+		- Allows you to defined extra method in the class, to encapsulate logic.
 	- Disadvantages
 		- More verbose, requires extra classes.